Skip to content

 Share the Lambda layer to your application

 If you have already deployed your Node.js function to AWS, you can easily attach the Lambda layer to the Lambda function in your AWS Console.
-First open the Functions page in your AWS Lambda console, and select the relevant Lambda function.
+To do that,

-Click Configurations, select Environment variables, and click Edit to add a new environment variable.
-Set the variable name to LIGHTRUN_SECRET and copy the value from your management portal.
+3. Set the variable name to LIGHTRUN_SECRET and copy the value from your management portal.

 Environment variables